 Three residents and two fellows completed their training in the Department of Otorhinolaryngology-Head and Neck Surgery at The University of Texas Health Science Center at Houston (UTHealth) Medical School in June 2011, and two new residents will begin their training in July 2011.
 They will care for patients at Memorial Hermann-Texas Medical Center, Children’s Memorial Hermann Hospital, Lyndon B. Johnson General Hospital and The University of Texas MD Anderson Cancer Center.

-“With four participating hospitals, we offer our residents a very rich clinical experience, including a large volume of cases and a broad range of pathology,” says residency program director Samer Fakhri, MD, FACS, FRCS(C), an associate professor at the UTHealth Medical School and a core physician at the Texas Sinus Institute.
+“With four participating hospitals, we offer our residents a very rich clinical experience, including a large volume of cases and a broad range of pathology,” says residency program director Samer Fakhri, MD, FACS, FRCS(C), an associate professor at McGovern Medical School and a core physician at the Texas Sinus Institute.
 “We base our residency program on the concept that producing caring, competent physicians who are also leaders in the field requires a mutual commitment between educators and trainees to uphold the highest standards of clinical practice, and to work to advance the art and science of otolaryngology.”

 Clinical rotations are structured to be subspecialty specific.
 “Residents spend two months in each intensive subspecialty rotation, a training process that ensures continuity of care and has been well received by our residents.
 We have outstanding faculty who teach, mentor and provide effective role models for our residents,” says Ronda Alexander, MD, an assistant professor in the department and core physician at the Texas Voice Performance Institute.
 Dr. Alexander assumed the role of assistant residency program director in the spring of 2011.